rickyeet/growtopia-autofarm/README.md

 # Ametsafarm v1
-Basic autofarm in all version for Growtopia with no stealer
+Basic autofarm in all version for Growtopia

 # About Windows Antivirus
 Only windows antivirus gives a warning about this program.
 The program using your "a,d and backspace" keys with automaticly.